Degree and Course Details

 Scholarships are available to Texas Tech retailing students.
 They are awarded based on academic excellence and financial need.
 Students must reapply each year in order to sustain awarded scholarships.

 The curriculum emphasizes work-related experiences, internship opportunities, and career placement.
 A 10-week, 300- to 400-hour supervised internship in the retail industry is required of each student with a retail management major.
 The supervised internship experience is planned jointly by the faculty and student.
 RTL 3389, Professional Practices in Retailing, is required during the spring semester prior to enrollment in RTL 3390, Internship in Retailing.

 Tracks in Retail Management.
 The retail management program offers tracks in (1) store management and (2) corporate/research to better meet the needs of students and the retail community by focusing on the specific skills needed at the store level, operations or corporate level.
 Students may choose a single track or complete both tracks.
 Students may choose six hours from the following courses for the store management track: RTL 3345, 3375 or 3380; RTL 4340, RHIM 3308, 3320, and 4313.
-The requirements for the corporate/research track are a 2.8 GPA and RTL 3380, 4320, and 4330.
+The corporate/research track requirements are a 2.75 GPA and RTL 3380, 4320, and 4330.